So you want to hold a Django event?

 A DjangoCon is a large (~300+ attendees), regional-scale conference.
 It's a flagship Django community event, that can be relied upon to bring together attendees from multiple different countries.

-Currently, there are two fully-fledged DjangoCons, in Europe (since 2009) and the USA (since 2008).
+Currently, there are three fully-fledged DjangoCons, in Europe (since 2009), Africa (since 2023), and the USA (since 2008).
 There is also a DjangoCon Australia, run since 2013 as a mini-conference attached to PyCon Australia.

 About the name DjangoCon